dmtrKovalenko/cypress-real-events/README.md

 ### 1. Why `cy.realHover` hovering state does not show in the visual regression services?

-Unfortunately, visual regression services like Happo and Percy does not solve this issue.
-Their architecture is based on saving dom snapshot, not the screenshot and then rendering the snapshot on their machines.
-It means that hover and focus state will be lost if it won't be serialized manually.
+Unfortunately, visual regression services like Happo and Percy do not solve this issue.
+Their architecture is based on saving dom snapshot, not the screenshot, and then rendering the snapshot on their machines.
+It means that the hover and focus state will be lost if it won't be serialized manually.

-In fact it means that if you will use plain `cy.screenshot` it will render screenshot with hovering state because using browser itself to make a screenshot.
+It means that if you will use plain `cy.screenshot` it will take a screenshot with a hovering state because using the browser itself to make a screenshot.
 Testing hovering state is possible with, for example, [Visual Regression Tracker](https://github.com/Visual-Regression-Tracker/Visual-Regression-Tracker) and [cypress-image-snapshot](https://github.com/jaredpalmer/cypress-image-snapshot).

-### 2. When I am doing `cy.realHover` hovering state does not resetting after my checks
+### 2. When I am doing `cy.realHover` hovering state is not resetting after my checks

 Let's take an example.
-If the real user need to open menu popover then do check content of popover content and close it the algorithm will be:
+If the real user needs to open menu popover then do check content of popover content and close it the algorithm will be:

 1. Hover menu
-2. Check content
+2. Check the content
 3. Put mouse away from the popover

-In order to automate this with cypress you can do the following
+To automate this with cypress, you can do the following

 ```tsx
 cy.get("[aria-label='Test Button']")